 This year, Myf moved into a new position at ABC Radio where she can be heard across the country from 12.30pm-2pm weekdays.
 She continues to present Bang On with co-host Zan Rowe – a podcast where they chat about the biggest issues in art, music and pop culture, available for download via the ABC Radio app or iTunes.

 In 2017, Myf hosted the Eurovision Song Contest for SBS in Kyiv, Ukraine alongside Joel Creasey.
-They’ll return to host the contest in Lisbon, Portgual in May 2018.
+The pair have returned to host the contest in Lisbon, Portgual, and will be co-hosting SBS’s coverage of the Royal Wedding in May 2018.